 • Vehicle speed

-The data is securely sent to a processing centre for evaluation by a Provincial Offences Officer.
-After review, a ticket is mailed to the registered plate holder with next steps.
+This information is securely sent to a processing centre and reviewed by a Provincial Offences Officer.
+If confirmed, a ticket is mailed to the registered licence plate holder.
 The fine for running a red light in Ontario is $325.

 Making a right turn at a red light